SayNode/FondueSwap/documentation/PositionManagment.md

   2. Call collect
   3. Call burn
 - To integrate liquidity:
-  1. The user specifies percenatge of slippage we his comfortable with
+  1. The user specifies percentage of slippage we his comfortable with
   2. When sending the _params_ to _singleSwap_, multiply the S0 current square root price by the root of 1-slippage

-## Questions:

-- Vtho produced by VET in pools.
-Is the contract the owner?
-Can the contract pay for txs?
-- Can we use the Vechain stablecoin as an on-ramp?
-- Multiple swaps at one time using multi-clause calls?
-- Slippage prediction?

 # Tests